bfmartin/fvwm-config-on-openbsd/README.md

 ### Reboot and Shutdown (Optional)

 For the shutdown and reboot commands to work, your account needs password-less root privileges using doas.
-Something like this in the /etc/doas.conf file should work:
+Something like this in the /etc/doas.conf file should work (assuming your account is in the wheel group):

 ~~~
 permit nopass :wheel as root cmd /sbin/reboot